 In order for students to be enrolled in the Radio and TV Broadcasting Program, the student must have met all admissions requirements, completed all paperwork and been formally accepted into the institution by the start date of the program.
-In the event that an applicant has not met any of these requirements prior to the start date but still wishes to enroll, with the approval of the Campus Director under extenuating circumstances, an applicant may attend classes as a registered (but not enrolled) student, while attending to the completion of administrative obligations or otherwise preparing for official acceptance into the program.
+In the event that an applicant has not met any of these requirements prior to the start date but still wishes to enroll, with the approval of the Campus Director under extenuating circumstances, an applicant may observe classes as a registered (but not enrolled) student, while attending to the completion of administrative obligations or otherwise preparing for official acceptance into the program.
+Non-enrolled students observing classes do not earn attendance, grades or academic credits.
 Students who are registered for classes must have all enrollment provisions resolved by the end of the second week of classes in order to be considered for acceptance.
 Any student not enrolled by the end of week two will not be allowed to continue and will instead be required to enroll in a future class start.